CrayLabs/SmartSim/doc/model.rst

 This example provides a demonstration of how to initialize and launch a standard Model within the Experiment workflow.

 All workflow entities are initialized through the Experiment API.
-To create a Model, the function ``Experiment.create_model()`` is used.
-To create Model, we must first initialize an instance of the Experiment class.
+Initialize an instance of the Experiment class to create the Model.
 Import the SmartSim Experiment module and initialize an Experiment instance.
 Provide a `name` and `launcher`:

 .. code-block:: python